‘Aaja re e… main toh kab se khadi is dwar,

 Lata Mangeshkar’s training

 There’s a lot that’s spoken about Lata Mangeshkar’s vocal prowess.
-And the volume of her work that had transcended all boundaries only testifies that.
+And the volume of her work that had transcended all boundaries only testifies to that.

 ‘Lata Mangeshkar song’ is the most vividly searched phrase on the internet.
 Even in 2022 music lovers from India are sure to have a playlist saved as - ‘Lata Mangeshkar old song’ on their devices.